7Ji/YAopenvfD/README.md

 You can also download staticly linked binaries automatically built on each push, just click the green `√` the top middle of this page. **These are development builds and there might be dangerous**

+An official AUR package [YAopenvfD](https://aur.archlinux.org/packages/yaopenvfd) is also available to install with your favorite AUR helper on Arch Linux, prebuilt binary packages for x86_64 and aarch64 are also also available from my [archrepo](https://github.com/7Ji/archrepo)

 ## Build
 Just clone and repo run `make`
  1. Clone the repo